BGU-SE-Courses/2025-mbt-g/README.md

 **Expected Outcome:**
 * The item is successfully added to checkout

-### User Story 2: Admin updates a product's availability
+### User Story 2: Admin changes the 'Date Available' to a future date

 **Preconditions:**
 * The admin is logged into the OpenCart admin panel